Multi-Factor Authentication (MFA)

 Conditional access adjusts authentication requirements based on context, such as:

-- Time: Enforcing stricter authentication during non-business hours.
+- Enforcing stricter authentication during non-business hours.

-- Behavior: Monitoring for unusual behavior patterns.
+- Monitoring for unusual behavior patterns.

 Practical Example